Chronology of discoveries of water on Mars: InSight

-InSights objectives were to place a seismometer, called Seismic Experiment for Interior Structure (SEIS), on the surface of Mars to measure seismic activity and provide accurate 3D models of the planet's interior; and measure internal heat transfer using a heat probe called HP^{3} to study Mars's early geological evolution.InSight successfully landed on Mars on 26 November 2018.
+InSights objectives were to place a seismometer, called Seismic Experiment for Interior Structure (SEIS), on the surface of Mars to measure seismic activity and provide accurate 3D models of the planet's interior; and measure internal heat transfer using a heat probe called HP^{3} to study Mars's early geological evolution.
+InSight successfully landed on Mars on 26 November 2018.
 Due to excessive dust on its solar panels preventing it from recharging, NASA put InSight in low-power mode for detecting seismic events in July 2022 and continued monitoring the lander through the operational period ending in December 2022.
 In August 2024, it was reported that a reservoir of liquid water had been discovered on Mars at a depth of 11.5 to 20 km, based on seismometer measurements.

+ExoMars Trace Gas Orbiter

+The ESA–Roscosmos Trace Gas Orbiter (TGO), which began its science mission in April 2018, carries instruments that probe both the atmosphere and the shallow subsurface for water.
+Its Fine-Resolution Epithermal Neutron Detector (FREND) neutron telescope maps hydrogen content in the uppermost metre of Martian soil by detecting neutrons produced by cosmic ray impacts, as wetter soil emits fewer neutrons.
+In 2021, FREND data revealed a large area in Candor Chaos, within Valles Marineris, where up to 40% of the near-surface material appears to be water, either as ice or hydrated minerals — the largest concentration of water detected this close to the equator.
+TGO's atmospheric spectrometers, NOMAD and ACS, have simultaneously tracked how water vapour rises through the atmosphere with the seasons, complementing MAVEN's measurements of hydrogen escape from above.